Operation Auca: Palm Beach

 At this point, Pete Fleming had still not decided to participate in the operation, and Roger Youderian was still working in the jungle farther south.
 On December 23, the Flemings, Saints, Elliots and McCullys together made plans to land at Palm Beach and build a camp on January 3, 1956.
-They agreed to take weapons, but decided that they would only be used to fire into the air to scare the Huaorani if they attacked.
+They agreed to take weapons, but decided that they would only be used to fire into the air to scare the Waorani if they attacked.
 They built a sort of tree house that could be assembled upon arrival, and collected gifts, first aid equipment, and language notes.

 By January 2, Youderian had arrived and Fleming had confirmed his involvement, so the five met in Arajuno to prepare to leave the following day.
 After minor mechanical trouble with the plane, Saint and McCully took off at 8:02 a.m. on January 3 and successfully landed on the sandy beach along the Curaray River.
 Saint then flew Elliot and Youderian to the camp, and then made several more flights, carrying equipment.
-After the last delivery, he flew over a Huaorani settlement and, using a loudspeaker, told the Huaorani to visit the missionaries' camp.
+After the last delivery, he flew over a Waorani settlement and, using a loudspeaker, told the Waorani to visit the missionaries' camp.
 He then returned to Arajuno, and the next day, he and Fleming flew out to Palm Beach.